migramirez2/Harmony-ONE/progress/gheis-mohammadi.md

 **2024-04-19 Saturday**
 Last week, my focus was on enhancing the stream sync code and block storage functionality.
-I submitted a pull request (PR) aimed at improving and refactoring the stream sync block storage.
+I submitted a pull request [#4660](https://github.com/harmony-one/harmony/pull/4660) aimed at improving and refactoring the stream sync block storage.
 Currently, this PR is undergoing team review.
 It is expected to enhance the stream sync's stability, provide more useful logs, and serve as a valuable step towards debugging.

 ---